Dr. David Gitlin

 Dr. David Gitlin earned his Doctorate of Podiatric Medicine at the New York College of Podiatric Medicine in New York City.
 Following graduation he was accepted into a combination residency at the Western Pennsylvania Hospital in Pittsburgh, Pennsylvania and St. Ritas Medical Center Surgical Training program located in Lima, Ohio.
-Upon completion Dr. Gitlin returned to New York City where he completed a fellowship in podiatric reconstructive surgery and trauma at the New York Hospital Queens.
+Upon completion Dr. Gitlin returned to New York City where he completed a fellowship in foot and ankle reconstructive surgery and trauma at the New York Hospital Queens and Wyckoff Hospital.

 Upon postgraduate residency completion he was given faculty status as Assistant Professor in the Department of Surgery at the New York College of Podiatric Medicine.
-He was also appointed to chairman of podiatry department at HHC Lincoln Hospital in Bronx, New York.
+He was also appointed to the chairman position of the podiatry department at HHC Lincoln Hospital in Bronx, New York.

 In 2003 he was chosen to participate as a delegate from the United States to visit the Ilizarov hospital in Kurgan Russia and has made 12 trips there over the years.
 He currently acts as liason to the RISC-RTO, the Pilot Plant and American industry and physicians.
 These trips over the years let Dr. Gitlin develop a unique understanding of the art of ilizarov surgery and the ability to treat deformity and extremely difficult cases with external fixation.

 We treat any and all conditions of the lower extremity from hammertoe correction to bunion surgery to flatfoot reconstruction to ankle realignment and when necessary provide a multi-disiplinary approach with our team of vascular, plastic and orthopedic colleagues.